 The installation of the flow temperature sensor TO depends on the design of the heating system.

-No additional measures are required when the heating system is not equipped with a buffer cylinder or low loss header as the flow temperature sensor is already integrated into the indoor unit.
+No additional measures are required when the heating system is not equipped with a buffer cylinder as the flow temperature sensor is already integrated into the indoor unit.

 If the heating system is equipped with a buffer cylinder: